Quansight-Labs/python-moa/docs/introduction.rst

 Upon pursuing this approach it became apparent that MOA should not require that a new syntax be developed since it is only a theory!
 So a pythonic interface to MOA was developed that expressed the same ideas which look much like the current numeric python libraries.
+Ideally MOA is hidden from the user.
+The python-moa compiler is broken into several pieces each which their own responsibilities: shape, DNF, and ONF.

 .. code-block:: python